fregu856/CS224n_project/README.md

 # CS224n_project

-Installed packages on the project virtualenv (all just pip install on linux):
+Installed packages (all just pip install on linux):
 numpy
 tensorflow
 Cython (for the COCO PythonAPI)